Akothee finally exposes man who allegedly stole Sh700K from her bank account

 “Because I am handling two cases with a highly reputable bank that has been handling my money for years.
 I am one of those clients who don't even read my bank statements, Stupidity made me think they are professionals until My account was compromised.”

-She highlighted her experience of handling two cases related to her compromised accounts, both of which had taken disheartening turns.
+She highlighted her experience of handling two cases related to her compromised accounts.

-The case in question according to Akothee, dates back to February 2022, and Akothee expressed her disappointment with the bank, which she claimed had been evading responsibility and creating a circle of confusion around the alleged theft.
+The case in question according to Akothee, dates back to February 2022.
+She claimed te bank had been evading responsibility and creating a circle of confusion around the alleged theft.

 Eyewitness?
 Submit your stories now via social or: